Greece's top oil refiner says has enough fuel supplies for emergency

 Fears of disruptions have grown in recent days with Athens and its international creditors still at odds, raising the possibility that Greece will default at the end of the month.
 Euro zone leaders will hold an emergency summit on Monday as a last push to break the impasse.

-Imports of energy and medicines top the list of products at risk if Greece defaults and moves towards exiting the euro zone.
+Imports of energy and medicines top the list of products at risk if Greece defaults and moves toward exiting the euro zone.

 Hellenic Petroleum covers 65 percent of Greece's energy needs and is obliged to keep fuel reserves for three months under the so-called compulsory stock obligations followed by European oil firms.